jrampey/MiSTer-Audit/README.md

-# MiSTerFPGAGameLibraryAudit

 🎮 MiSTer FPGA Game Library Audit

-A read-only-first toolkit for auditing, identifying, cleaning, and safely renaming a MiSTer FPGA game library.
+A read-only-first toolkit for auditing, identifying, cleaning, and safely renaming a MiSTer FPGA game library — with a streamlined workflow for uploading one consolidated audit report to ChatGPT for review.

-The solution is built around three files:

-• Export_Game_Library.sh — audits the library and generates
-reports and rename proposals.
-• Update_Game_Library.sh — previews, applies, and rolls back
-approved game/save filename changes.
-• mister_hash_database.tsv — consolidated Nintendo No-Intro hash
-lookup database used for SHA-1 identification.

 > **Current release: v1.1**

-Audit → Identify → Preview → Clean → Roll Back
+Audit → Upload → Review → Preview → Clean → Roll Back

-Designed for a cleaner MiSTer library without blindly renaming or deleting files.

-🔎 What It Does

-MiSTer Game Library Audit scans the games and saves on a MiSTer installation, normalizes ROM metadata, identifies known files by SHA-1, and produces reviewable cleanup reports before anything is changed.

-The auditor is designed to distinguish a game’s title from metadata such as region, revision, translation, hack, prototype, demo, homebrew/unlicensed status, and other variants.
-It also filters known BIOS, boot, firmware, test, and support files so they do not pollute normal game-library statistics.

-The updater is intentionally separate from the auditor.
-Auditing remains read-only; filename changes happen only after an explicit preview and confirmation.
+The project is designed around one rule:

+> 🛡️ **Identify first, preview second, modify last.**

+────────

-📦 Installation
+📦 Required Files

-Copy these three files to:
+Copy these three files to your MiSTer:

 ```text
 /media/fat/Scripts/